nuxeo/doc.nuxeo.com/docs/writing-documentation.md

 `{{> wistia_video id='id-of-the-video'}}`

 ### To Anchors
 Anchors to titles will enable you to create links to specific section of a page.
 By default, every titles have an anchor, for example `## Functional Overview` will create an anchor `functional-overview`.

-The link in your page should be written like this:
+The link to call an anchor should be written like this:
+`({{page page='my-page-filename'}}#functional-overview)`

+If you want to add an anchor on a specific section, you can add the following:
 `{{> anchor 'functional-overview'}}`